shbakram/shbakram.github.io/index.md

 on Future Multicore Servers," IEEE International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS), 2012.

+* S. Akram, M. Marazakis, and A. Bilas, NUMA Implications for Storage I/O Throughput in Modern Servers," Computer Architecture and Operating System Co-design (CAOS), held alongside HiPEAC, 2012.

 * S. Akram, M. Marazakis, and A. Bilas, Understanding and Improving the Cost of Scaling Distributed Event Processing, ACM International Conference on Distributed Event-Based Systems (DEBS), 2012.

-* S. Akram, R. Kumar, D. Chen, Workload Adaptive Shared Memory Multicore Processors with Reconfigurable Interconnects, IEEE Symposium on Application Specific Processors (SASP), 2009.

 * S. Akram and A. Bilas, A Sleep-based Communication Mechanism to Save Processor Utilization in Distributed Streaming Systems,"
 Computer Architecture and Operating System Co-design (CAOS), held alongside HiPEAC, 2011.

-* S. Akram, M. Marazakis, and A. Bilas, NUMA Implications for Storage I/O Throughput in Modern Servers," Computer Architecture and Operating System Co-design (CAOS), held alongside HiPEAC, 2012.

-* S. Akram, M. Marazakis, and A. Bilas, Energy Inefficiency of Operating System Layers for Data-centric Infrastructures, Systems for Future Multi-core Architectures (SFMA), held alongside EuroSys, 2012.

-* S. Akram, K. McKinley, J. Sartor, and L. Eeckhout, Managing Hybrid Memories by Predicting Object Write Intensity, Programming Across the System Stack (PASS), held alongside <programming>, 2018.

-* S. Akram, To Expose, or Not to Expose, Hardware Heterogeneity to Runtimes!
-Modern Language Runtimes, Ecosystems, and VMs (MoreVMs), held alongside <programming>, 2019.

-* S. Akram, J. Sartor, K. McKinley and L. Eeckhout, Kingsguard: Write-Rationing Garbage Collection for Hybrid Memories, Annual Non-Volatile Memories Workshop (NVMW), 2019.
+* S. Akram, A. Papakonstantinou, R. Kumar, D. Chen, S. Akram, A. Papakonstantinou, R. Kumar, D. Chen, "A Workload-adaptive and Reconfigurable Bus Architecture for Multicore Processors, International Journal of Reconfigurable Computing (IJRC), 2010.

+* S. Akram, R. Kumar, D. Chen, Workload Adaptive Shared Memory Multicore Processors with Reconfigurable Interconnects, IEEE Symposium on Application Specific Processors (SASP), 2009.

 * S. Akram, S. Cromar, G. Lucas, A. Papakonstantinou, and D. Chen, VEBoC: Variation and Error-Aware Design for Billions of Devices on a Chip, IEEE/ACM Asia and South Pacific Design Automation Conference (ASPDAC), 2008.